-Registration will remain open until Tuesday February 20 .
-We are now accepting entries for qualifying bands that will be narrowed down to 12 competing bands.
-The 12 bands will perform around a single microphone on the Hippy Hill stage on Friday June 1, and the four finalist bands will perform on the Hartford Stage on Saturday June 2.
-Bands will be competing for cash prizes and an opportunity for a Hartford Stage slot at JHMF9 in 2019.
+The finalists will perform around a single microphone on the Boogie stage on Friday May 31, and the four finalist bands will perform on the Hartford Stage on Saturday June 1.
+Bands will be competing for cash prizes and an opportunity for a Hartford Stage slot at JHMF10 in 2020.

-Judges will narrow down the qualified entries to 12 finalist bands to compete live at JHMF8.
+Judges will narrow down the qualified entries to a maximum of 12 finalist bands to compete live at JHMF9.

 If you are selected to compete